deepaksirone/redox-loader/README.md

 # Redox Loader Stub

-The Redox Loader loads the Redox kernel into memory
+[WIP] The Redox Loader loads the Redox kernel into memory